JoshRDFI/free-genai-bootcamp-2025/visual-novel/docs/setup.md

 1. Place your model files in the `data/openvino_models` directory
 2. Update the `visual-novel/openvino/image_generator.py` file to use your models

+### 5. Configure LLM for Dynamic Content

+The visual novel uses Ollama Llama 3.2 for generating dynamic conversations and lessons.
+Ensure:

+1. Ollama is running and accessible from your Docker network
+2. The Llama 3.2 model is loaded in Ollama
+3. The `LLM_ENDPOINT` and `LLM_MODEL_ID` environment variables are correctly set in your Docker environment

 ## Running the Game

 ### Development Mode